 Relationships Built on Trust

 Trust does not come easily to Gabriela.* It was something that her mentor, Lauren, would have to earn.
-“Gabriela didn’t talk to me for about a year,” says Lauren.
-Pushing through the awkward silences, Lauren would continue to meet Gabriela regularly, picking her up from school every week, helping with homework, and meeting her friends.
-“I often wondered whether or not I was a good fit,” says Lauren, “but then after a year she opened up.”
+“Gabriela didn’t talk to me for about a year,” said Lauren.
+Pushing through the awkward silences, Lauren would continue to meet Gabriela regularly, picking her up from school every week, helping with homework and meeting her friends.
+“I often wondered whether or not I was a good fit,” said Lauren.
+“But then after a year, she opened up.”
 Lauren learned that Gabriela had conditioned herself to not get attached.
 Reflecting on their first year together, Gabriela had shared with Lauren, “I just want you to know that when I got you as a mentor, I didn't know if you would stay because people in my life often leave."

 Today, Lauren is Gabriela’s best friend.
-Lauren says the two talk about everything and anything in a 5th grader’s life—“homework, movies and TV, music, and boys.”
+Lauren said the two talk about everything and anything in a 5th grader’s life—“homework, movies and TV, music and boys.”
 Before opening up to Lauren, Gabriela had struggled socially and emotionally because she didn’t feel like anyone would listen; or worse, they would listen and soon abandon her.

-*Names have been changed to protect the identity of the youth.
-Photos shown are not of the youth in the story
+*Youth's name changed to protect their identity.
+Photos shown are not of the youth in the story.